Engee documentation

 Fontconfig warning: "/usr/share/fontconfig/conf.avail/05-reset-dirs-sample.conf", line 6: unknown element "reset-dirs"

-Let's display the saved image in the Engee environment using the load command built into the Engee library Images.
+We will display the saved image in the Engee environment using the command load built-in Engee library Images.

 In [ ]: